Unitadtechnologystandards/ovk_vendorinfo/README.md

 # ovk_vendorinfo
 Information about IAB TCF2.0 tech vendors, including used domains of the vendor and which tag/script placeholders are available to pass TCF2.0 consent data.

-You can either download the list directly from gitHub (you will need a validate account to do so) or by opening the URL -------
+You can either download the list directly from gitHub (you will need a validated account to do so) or by opening the URL https://cdn.stroeerdigitalgroup.de/metatag/ovk/vendorinfo.json

+(Akamai CDN currently provided by Ströer Digital, until we find a suitable OVK CDN)

 Please download and cache the list on your servers, to minimize traffic & costs.